EldonGabriel/eldongabriel.github.io/_posts/2026-04-08-report-usn-journal-analysis.md

 - Identify “Reason Codes” that show what type of file change happened
 - Track file activity in order using USN records

-This ensures file changes are recorded in a way that cannot be easily faked by changing timestamps.
+This ensures that file changes are recorded in a way that cannot be easily faked by changing the timestamps.

 ## 1.2 Technical Task / Troubleshooting Process

-This process focused on how NTFS tracks file changes and how to collect useful forensic data.
+This process focused on how NTFS tracks file changes and collects useful forensic data.

 ### Key Actions & Observations

 - Reviewed how the USN Journal records file and folder changes before they are written to the Master File Table (MFT)

-Used `fsutil` commands:
+The following ‘fsutil` commands were used:

   - `fsutil usn queryjournal` to view journal details like size and next record
   - `fsutil usn readjournal` to read file change events and reason codes

 Performed analysis to:

   - Detect gaps in records that may show tampering
   - Rebuild timelines using file references and USN values

-Checked system conditions:
+The system conditions were checked as follows:

   - Confirmed the journal is enabled
   - Reviewed how it grows and removes old data